neurotype

 These dimension spectrums are derived from real scientific research (view documentation).

-In your personalized report: exact dimension scores + 6 deep dives calibrated to your intensity.
+In your personalized report: exact dimension scores plus 6 deep dives calibrated to your intensity.

 Superpower

-Sensory Acquisition.
-Your Sponge sensitivity feeds raw physical data straight into your Laser attention, and your Fast plasticity absorbs the pattern in a single pass.
+Your Sponge sensitivity feeds raw physical data straight into your Laser attention, and your Fast plasticity locks the pattern down on the first pass.
 You learn tools and materials by handling them once.

 The Shadow

-The Scrap Heap.
-You strip systems apart faster than you reassemble them.
-Your Fast rewiring moves on before the last build is finished, leaving a trail of half-disassembled machines and orphaned components.
+You take systems apart faster than you ever put them back together.
+Your Fast rewiring moves on while the last build is still open on the bench, and what it leaves behind is a trail of half-disassembled machines and orphaned components.

 You process the world through direct physical contact.
-Your Sponge input and Laser focus merge into a tactile feedback loop: hold the object, feel the resistance, adjust.
-Theory is noise.
-The material is the data.
-Touch.
-Test.
-Iterate.
+Your Sponge input and Laser focus merge into one tactile feedback loop: hold the object, feel where it resists, adjust.
+Theory is noise here; the material carries the data.

-You move from object to object in short, intense sessions.
-Your Laser attention locks on, your hands map the mechanism, and your Fast plasticity absorbs the pattern.
-Then the lock releases and the next object calls.
+You work in short, intense sessions, one object at a time.
+Your Laser attention locks on, your hands map the mechanism, and your Fast plasticity takes the pattern.
+Then the lock releases and the next object on the bench starts calling.

 Fuel

-The First Handle.
-The moment a new mechanism lands in your hands and your fingers find the seam.
-Your Sponge input reads the texture, your Laser focus maps the geometry, and your Fast plasticity starts building the motor pattern before your conscious mind catches up.
+A new mechanism lands in your hands and your fingers go looking for the seam.
+Your Sponge input reads the texture, your Laser focus maps the geometry, and your Fast plasticity is laying down the motor pattern before your conscious mind catches up.

 Kryptonite

-Abstract Briefings.
-Being handed a whiteboard diagram without the physical object present.
-Your Sponge input has nothing to process, your Laser attention has nothing to lock onto, and the information stays inert.
-Your system is built for contact, not concept.
+A whiteboard diagram handed over with no physical object in the room.
+Your Sponge input has nothing to read and your Laser attention has nothing to lock onto, so the information just sits there, inert.
+Contact is what your system runs on, and concept alone will not start it.

 Recovery Protocol

-The Low-Stakes Build.
-Building something with no deadline and no purpose.
+Something with no deadline and nothing riding on it.
 A birdhouse.
 A cable organizer.
-The act of shaping material resets your sensory system and clears the processing backlog.
+Shaping material with your hands resets your sensory system and clears the processing backlog.

 Specialization

 Your hardware is optimized for rapid tactile acquisition of unfamiliar systems.
-The entire system is tuned for hands-on learning at maximum speed, absorbing physical data at high resolution, locking onto a single mechanism, and encoding motor patterns in a single pass.
+Every dimension is tuned for hands-on learning at full speed: absorbing physical data at high resolution, locking onto a single mechanism, and writing the motor pattern in one pass.

-In small-group ancestral contexts, this is the tool breaker-in: the one who picks up the new weapon, the unfamiliar trap, the foreign implement, and figures out how it works before anyone else risks using it.
-The group's adoption of new technology depends on this configuration making first contact with the unknown object and translating it into usable knowledge.
+In small-group ancestral contexts, this is the first handler, the one who picks up the new weapon, the unfamiliar trap, the foreign implement and works out how it functions before anyone else has to risk it.
+When the band adopts a new piece of technology, it depends on this configuration to make first contact with the unknown object and turn it into usable knowledge.

 Hands-on, iteration-driven environments with tangible materials and short build cycles.
-High object variety, immediate physical feedback, low documentation overhead, high autonomy over method, and tolerance for learning through disassembly.
-Minimal social performance demand, clear mechanical problems with testable solutions.
-Your hardware runs cheapest when the next object is already on the bench and no one asks you to explain what your hands already know.
+High object variety, immediate physical feedback, low documentation overhead, high autonomy over method, and room to learn by taking things apart.
+Little social performance demand, clear mechanical problems that have testable solutions.
+When the next object is already on the bench and no one asks you to explain what your hands already know, they stay on the material and the material answers back, each adjustment feeding the next with nothing in between.

 Mechanical prototyping, prop fabrication, surgical instrument calibration, hardware hacking, luthiery, bespoke machining.
 Anywhere hands-on iteration matters more than documentation.

 Autism (Sensory-Motor Presentation).
-Sponge sensitivity combined with Laser focus and System processing creates a profile that orients toward objects over people.
-In environments that reward social performance over tactile skill, this reads as withdrawal or rigidity.
-The hardware is built for the workshop, not the meeting room.
+Sponge sensitivity, Laser focus, and System processing together build a mind that turns toward objects before people.
+In rooms that reward social performance over tactile skill, that configuration can read as withdrawal or rigidity.
+The same hardware runs cheap at the bench and expensive in the meeting room, a difference of fit rather than defect.

 Clinical labels describe how this wiring reads in mismatched environments, not what is wrong with the hardware.
 Read more →

 Reframe Overthinking as Structural Foresight.
-The people who insist on documentation before you build are not blocking your process.
-They are encoding your tactile knowledge into a format that survives after you move to the next prototype.
+The people who insist on documentation before you build are not stalling you; they are encoding your tactile knowledge into a form that survives after you have moved on to the next prototype.

 Relational Strategy

-The Photo Log.
 Record your builds as you go.
-A thirty-second video of your hands solving a problem communicates more than a written report.
-This bridges the gap between your tactile processing and the verbal processing of Analyst or Architect types.
+A thirty-second video of your hands solving a problem carries more than a written report ever will, and it bridges your tactile processing to the verbal processing of Analyst or Architect types.

 Adaptive Success